 Petersburg City Councilman Howard Myers said the community has raised over $5,500 to transfer to Crime Solvers if a tip comes in.

-U.S. Marshals have $5,000 earmarked for anyone with information.
+On Oct, 1, the U.S. Marshals increased contribution to $10,000 -- earmarked for anyone with information.

 "I know somebody out there has seen him," said Washington.
 "You can't just disappear off the face of the earth, please someone call and help capture this man."